 Read Write Inc

-Many different fun praise actions which are used to motivate.
+We adopt many different fun praise phrases and actions which are used to motivate:

 - Round of a claws